16 April 2025

 👉 Behaviour = Capability + Opportunity + Motivation

-Why it’s powerful for safety leadership:
+Why strong for safety leadership?

-• Opportunity → Is PPE always available?
+• Opportunity → is hearing protection always available?

 Didn't find what you were looking for?